pgtipping/Synthalyst/memory-bank/progress.md

 - ✅ Fixed toast notification issues in the Mock Interview page by properly using the useToast hook
 - ✅ Implemented robust error handling in the statistics API
 - ✅ Updated navigation structure with consistent breadcrumbs
+- ✅ Fixed Prisma model casing issues in the Question Library API
+- ✅ Improved type safety for nullable fields in database models

 ## What's Left to Build